openbridge/ob_file_validation/README.md

 # ob_file_validation
 The purpose of this API is to validate CSV files for compliance with established norms such as [RFC4180](https://tools.ietf.org/html/rfc4180).
+Think of it like a easy to use CSV linter.

 Why validate CSV files?
-Imagine pouring a gallon of maple syrup into your cars gat tank.
+Imagine pouring a gallon of maple syrup into the gas tank of your car.
 That is what bad CSV files do to data pipelines.
 If an error can get trapped earlier in the process, it improves operations for all systems.

-This API that will assist users with determining the quality of CSV data prior to delivery to an upstream data pipeline.
-It will also generate a schema for the tested file, which can also aid in validation workflows.
+This API will assist users with determining the quality of CSV data prior to delivery to upstream data pipelines.
+It will also generate a schema for the tested file, which can further aid in validation workflows.

 # Background
 Comma separated values (CSV) is commonly used for exchanging data between systems.
 While this format is common, it can present difficulties.
 Why?
 Different tools, or export processes, often generate outputs that are not CSV files or have variations that are not considered "valid" according the [RFC4180](https://tools.ietf.org/html/rfc4180).